 This is good news for the small businesses out there!

 It’s safe to say these changes to social media have shifted the power back into the hands of the everyday consumer, or in this case – the micro-influencer.
 With so many benefits in choosing a micro-influencer over a typical celebrity, it’s clear to see why more than 55% of agencies are using micro-influencers as part of their strategy.

 Do you already have a list of genuine micro-influencers ready to work with your business?
-If not, Contevo can help you connect with them by contacting us here.
+If not, Contevo is a leading social media agency can help you connect with them by contacting us.